 How to Play

 The word or phrase is not revealed before the presentation.
 You could either divide the presentation into sections or focus on one specific topic at a time.
 You then ask the audience to write the word they think is the most crucial topic for the day.
-The words are then displayed as a live word cloud based on the popular responses and the word with the most number of responses appearing larger on the cloud.
+The words are then displayed as a live word cloud based on the popular responses and the word with the most responses appears larger on the cloud.

 This would give you, the presenter, an idea about how well the audience receives the content and help the audience understand which topic to focus on when you continue the presentation.